tundish/blathnaid/blathnaid/book/chapters.rst

 The Blacksmith was already waiting for them.
 He saw straight away how lightly equipped Jack was.

-So he reached under the bench and pulled out a chunk of iron.
+So he reached down into a box and pulled out a round piece of ironwork.
+He dropped it on the bench before him.
+For several seconds it rang and sang.
 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.
-It was round in shape, and it clanged and sang.

 “You’ll need that,” said he, handing it to Jack.